 If you feel as though your health is in jeopardy or you’re unable to wait for an appointment with your primary care doctor, a visit to an emergency room in New Jersey might be the best option.
 Even with all of the medical equipment and staff in an emergency room, there are times when a misdiagnosis can be made that could result in delayed treatment and the possibility of lingering impacts on your body.
+If you or a loved one believes you have experienced an incorrect diagnosis from the emergency room, speak with an attorney about filing a claim.

 One of the conditions that are often misdiagnosed in an emergency room that can sometimes lead to filing a medical malpractice claim is a heart attack.
 There are several conditions that can mimic a heart attack, such as indigestion or a strained muscle.
 Lab work is often performed as well as an EKG and other tests to determine if you’re having a heart attack as these tests can look at the heart’s rhythm and how much oxygen the heart is getting.